 We are not aware of any special requirements for genealogical researchers.
-There is a certification offered by the Board for Certification of Genealogists, but you can still legally charge people to research their family history without it.
+There is a certification offered by the Board for Certification of Genealogists, but you can still charge people to research their family history without it.

-Having an EIN (Employer Identification Number) is required if you incorporate, if you plan to hire employees or if you plan to sell certain products.
+Having an EIN (employer identification number) is required if you incorporate, if you plan to hire employees or if you plan to sell certain products.
 It's also a common expectation if you're applying for business loans or doing other advanced business paperwork.
 A sole proprietor may not need one (though they can still get one).
 Contact the IRS directly if you aren't sure.

 You can apply for an EIN online.

-A business bank account will help you keep track of costs and revenues associated with your business.
+A business bank account can help you keep track of costs and revenues associated with your business.
 This will be a big help at tax time.
 Most banks offer a business account and a business debit card for a reasonable fee.